jamesjmtaylor/blog/site/content/post/hackerrank-game-theory.md

 Because we cannot use backward induction, we have to compare the grids themselves.
 In this case it is always more beneficial for a player cheat rather than to not to cheat, and to study whiteboard problems than digital problems.

+This conclusion comes with a LOT of caveats.
+Most candidates are not amoral, and securing a job offer contingent on cheating would have a negative impact on the candidate's final "objective" outcome value.
+Most candidates are not exactly equal in all other domains.
+Often times strong soft skills can make up for missing technical skills.
+Interviewing also is not necessarily a zero-sum game.
+I personally interviewed for a position that had already been filled, but the employers liked me so much that they created a second position just so that they could hire me.

+Despite those caveats, I do not think it wise to use a system that favors dishonest candidates over honest ones, and will not be using it in my own future screening of candidates.

 https://workplace.stackexchange.com/questions/150857/not-allowed-to-use-google-during-programming-test